dantman/pywikia/families/README-family.txt

         # When both at the bottom should categories come after interwikilinks?
         self.categories_last = []

-    # If your wiki uses a translated version of the "#REDIRECT" keyword,
-    # enter it in this dict; the key is the language code
-    # Note that redirect codes are case-insensitive, so it is enough
-    # to enter the code in lowercase here.
-    redirect = {
-        'sk': [u'presmeruj'],
-    }

-    # Same for magic words "PAGENAME" and "PAGENAMEE":
-    pagename = {
-    }

-    pagenamee = {
-    }

     def protocol(self, code):
         """
         Can be overridden to return 'https'.
 Other protocols are not supported.